At the end of this section, you should be able to explain the difference between being a high school student and a university student.

 Benjamin Bloom was an educational psychologist who categorized learning into several levels or domains.
 He suggested that learning is hierarchical, including both lower and higher levels, and that 'lower-levellearning' is necessary before 'higher-levellearning' can be achieved.
 The pyramid below helps to illustrate this hierarchy.
 For the purpose of understanding why learning in university is more demanding than learning in high school, as well as how your learning at university will be assessed, we have associated the 'lower-level learning' categories with high school and the 'higher-level learning' categories with university.
 Note, however, that this is not exclusively true because you probably have and will continue to experience learning at every level throughout your academic career.

-In the activity below, Drag and Drop the definitions beside the words they define.
+In the activity below, drag and drop the definitions and place them beside the words they define.

 Study the graphic and Reflect on the types of activities you might be engaged in at university that call on your ability to analyze, evaluate and create.